 5 Conversations To Have Before Marriage

-You could be madly in love or you plan to fall in love after the arranged marriage takes place.
-But whatever be your plan it is imperative that you will have to stay in love with the person all your life.
-So it is a must that you discuss these 5 topics before marriage to get a clear perspective if both of you are on the same page.
+You could be madly in love, or you plan to fall in love after the arranged marriage takes place.
+But whatever be your plan you must have to stay in love with the person all your life.
+So it is a must that you discuss these five topics before marriage to get a clear perspective if both of you are on the same page.

 1. How you plan to handle your finances